jjumadinova/covid-19_cupper-scholar/README.md

 ## Necessary tools and libraries
 networkx, pandas, matplotlib, nltk, heapq

-The program is tested on Linux machine, with Pyhton 3.7.6 version
+The program is tested on Linux, with Pyhton 3.7.6 version

 ## Steps for running the program